air-quality-meter/air-quality-meter/README.md

 ##### 1. Prepare the MP3 Module:

-Ensure the MP3 module is powered on and connected to your computer via a compatible USB cable.
+- Ensure the MP3 module is connected to your computer via a compatible USB cable.

-It should appear as a removable storage device.
+- It should appear as a removable storage device.

-##### 2. Copy MP3 Files:
+##### 2. Copy MP3 File:

-- Copy the 001.mp3 and 002.mp3 files from the audio/ directory of the cloned repository to the root directory of the MP3 module.
+- Copy an MP3 file to the root directory of the MP3 module.

+  *You can use one of the provided files in the audio/ directory if you want.*

-- **Important**: The files must be named exactly 001.mp3 and 002.mp3 on the MP3 module for the system to recognize them correctly.
+- **Important**: The used file must be named exactly `001.mp3` on the MP3 module for the system to recognize it correctly.

 ##### 3. Eject the Module:

 - Safely eject the MP3 module from your computer to prevent data corruption.

-The MP3 files are now uploaded and ready to be used by the Air Quality Meter.
+The MP3 file is now uploaded and ready to be used by the Air Quality Meter.

 ### 3. Connect hardware

-Connect all hardware components according to the 🔌 [Connections](#-connections) section and check the 🖼️ [wiring diagram](#️wiring-diagram).
+Connect all hardware components according to the 🔌 [Connections](#-connections) section and check the 🖼️ [wiring diagram](#-wiring-diagram).
 Ensure to follow the safety guidelines outlined in the 💡 [Notes and Recommendations](#-notes-and-recommendations) section, including the ⚠️ [Important Safety Note](#-important-safety-note-).